Policy 850.90: Public Works Construction

 Such notice will describe the project in sufficient detail to allow an experienced public works contractor to understand the construction project, the method(s) authorized for submitting bids (electronic or physical delivery), and the date and time by which a bid proposal must be received by the board clerk.
 The solicitation must provide a reasonable time to respond to the solicitation, provided that, except in the event of an emergency, such time shall not be less than three (3) business days.
 If no licensed public works contractor submits a statement of interest, the board may purchase public works construction from other than a licensed public works contractor by using the same procurement procedures otherwise specified herein.

-When the board contemplates public works construction valued in excess of twenty-five thousand dollars ($25,000) but not to exceed one hundred thousand dollars ($100,000), the following procedures will be used:
+When the board contemplates public works construction valued in excess of fifty thousand dollars ($50,000) but not to exceed two hundred thousand dollars ($200,000), the following procedures will be used:

 Solicitation for Bids

-The board will draft a written solicitation for bids for the public works construction, describing the project in sufficient detail to allow an experienced public works contractor to understand the construction project, the method(s) authorized for submitting bids (electronic or physical delivery), and the date and time by which a bid proposal must be received by the board clerk.
-The solicitation must provide a reasonable time to respond to the solicitation, provided that, except in the event of an emergency, such time shall not be less than three (3) business days.
-The solicitations will be delivered, by electronic or physical means, to no fewer than three (3) owner-designated licensed public works contractors.
+The solicitation for bids for the public works construction to be performed will be supplied to no fewer than three (3) owner-designated licensed public works contractors by written means, either by electronic or physical delivery.
+The solicitation will describe the construction work to be completed in sufficient detail to allow an experienced public works contractor to understand the construction project the district seeks to build, the method(s) authorized for submitting bids (electronic or physical delivery), and the date and time by which a bid proposal must be received by the board clerk (or other authorized official), and shall provide a reasonable time to respond to the solicitation, provided that, except in the event of an emergency, such time shall not be less than three (3) business days.

 Objections

-The board clerk must receive written objections to specifications or bid procedures at least one (1) business day before the date and time upon which bids are scheduled to be received.
-The board or designee may respond to any such objection in writing and communicate its response to all prospective bidders, adjusting bidding timeframes if necessary.
+The board clerk (or other authorized official) must receive written objections to specifications or bid procedures at least one (1) business day before the date and time upon which bids are scheduled to be received.
+The board or designee will respond to any such objection in writing and communicate its response to all prospective bidders, adjusting bidding timeframes if necessary.
 Any objection not submitted within the time required by this section will be deemed a waiver of any rights to raise such an objection thereafter.

 Contract Award

-When written bids have been received, they will be submitted to the board or designee, which may approve the lowest responsive bid or reject all bids and publish notice for bids, as before.
+When written bids have been received, by either physical or electronic delivery, they will be submitted to the board or a designee of the board shall present the lowest responsive bid to the board for approval or, if authorized, approve the bid.
+The governing board or the board’s designee shall approve the responsive bid proposing the lowest procurement price or reject all bids and publish notice for bids, as before.

 The board will consider bids submitted from any licensed public works contractor desiring to bid upon a public works project.
-In awarding a contract, the board may only consider the amount bid, bidder compliance with administrative requirements of the bidding process, and whether the bidder holds the requisite license.
+In awarding a contract, the board may only consider the amount bid, bidder compliance with administrative requirements of the bidding process, and whether the bidder holds the requisite license, and shall award the bid to the qualified bidder submitting the lowest responsive bid.

 Notice